supersven/ghc-riscv-ngc-talk/slidev/slides.md

 :: title ::

-# Build Compiler with LLVM
+# Build GHC and libs with LLVM

 :: content ::